 Tell your children to:

-- Imagine a punching bag hanging in front of them
+- Imagine a standing punching bag or a heavy bag in front of them

 - Punch fast and slow from different angles, using both arms